A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

 \citet{ayd20sc} estimated the GeV gamma-ray flux of V906 Car to be $L_\gamma \sim 1\times 10^{36}$ erg s$^{-1}$ from day 14 to day 34, which amounts to 5\% of our shock luminosity $L_{\rm sh}$, i.e., $L_\gamma / L_{\rm sh}= 0.05$.
-They have no {\it Fermi}/LAT observations between day 0 and day 14 because {\it Fermi}/LAT was down.
+There are no Fermi/LAT observations between day 0 and day 14 because Fermi/LAT was down.